Harvesting Beets | Proven ways to Get your Beets on your Plate

 Who knew there were so many options for harvesting beets?
 You know the carrots greens don’t taste good.
 Props to Mother Nature for providing a few ways to use beets for our nutritional needs.

-The Proper Way on How to Harvest Beets
+The Proper Way to tackle Harvesting Beets

 Now you know when to harvest your beets.
 The next step is actually learning the proper way to harvest beets.
 Keep in mind that you should have calculated the best times to harvest beets by recording the date you planted or transplanted and then adding on 35 to 60 days after that.